rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.getSTBIPFamily"></a>
 ## *getSTBIPFamily [<sup>method</sup>](#head.Methods)*

 Gets the IP address of the default interface by address family.

+### Events

+  No Events.

 ### Parameters